aimeos/aimeos-docs/src/config/mshop/rule-manager.md

 ":cond" placeholder before the statement is sent to the database server.

-If the records that are retrieved should be cataloged by one or more columns, the generated string of column / sort direction pairs replaces the ":catalog" placeholder.
-In case no cataloging is required, the complete ORDER BY part including the "/*-catalogby*/.../*catalogby-*/" markers is removed to speed up retrieving the records.
-Columns of sub-managers can also be used for cataloging the result set but then no index can be used.
+If the records that are retrieved should be ordered by one or more columns, the generated string of column / sort direction pairs replaces the ":order" placeholder.
+Columns of sub-managers can also be used for ordering the result set but then no index can be used.

 The number of returned records can be limited and can start at any